Skip to main content

 The Robots Are Coming

-Much has been written about AI and its potentially adverse effects.
-Some people have even begun to draw parallels with science fiction films in which humanity fights for survival in a future world dominated by machines.
+Much has been written recently about AI and its potential to profoundly alter the course of human history.
+Such warnings tend to evoke a certain science fiction film in which humanity fights for survival in a future world dominated by machines.
 But if I can divert your attention away from the Terminator franchise for a few moments, I'd like to present you with some research on artificial intelligence in the world of ELT.
 In a recent survey conducted by the British Council , teachers were asked if they agreed with the statement “AI and automated translation will eventually make learning languages unnecessary.”
 Reassuringly, a significant majority disagreed.
-Teachers' jobs seem safe for now, although some private schools may have seen a drop in the number of students recently, probably due to the economic climate.
+Teachers' jobs seem safe for now, although some private schools in Europe may have seen a drop in the number of students of late, probably due to the economic climate.
 The way I see it, AI offers more opportunities to improve speaking and writing, in addition to what a flesh-and-blood teacher does.
-Furthermore, teachers can use it to create lesson plans and m
+Furthermore, teachers can u

 Three Tips for Learners